 Ha!
 Nice one that was what I had needed and it actually worked.
 I felt more awake.

-We reached the pier and a guy I had never seen before was approaching us with a scooter.
+We reached the pier in Koh Chang and a guy I had never seen before was approaching us with a scooter.
 My boat man smiled and pointed at the scooter.
 I got my backpack on and jumped on the back.
 The guy was smelling of alcohol and my heart was racing.
 Not sure if it was because of the leaf or the darkness that was surrounding the jungle road, I was on with a guy I had not known.

 Where was he driving me?

 Another guy with a scooter passed us.
 He stopped and waved towards me!

 Yes that was my friend’s name.

 I changed the scooters and drove off with the second guy.
 I had absolutely NO idea where I was.
 He was talking in Thai to me and I did not understand a single word.
 He was friendly though.

 In front of us was a military car with men inside holding machine guns.
 As Koh Chang borders Burma there was a lot of military positioned at the island.
 The road was bumpy and we were surrounded by jungle.
 It was dark and the stars were glazing above us.
 I liked the feeling of not knowing what came next.